cvauclair/hegic-subgraph/README.md

-Subgraph for the Hegic decentralized pooled options protocol.
+Subgraph for the Hegic decentralized pooled options protocol
 ==============
 See `schema.graphql` for the entities that are queryable.